Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Model

-The first two terms represent the Hamiltonian of the individual top \cite{Haake}, and the third term is the coupling between the two tops.
-This Hamiltonian is represented in terms of the angular momentum operators $\textbf{J}=(J_{xi},J_{yi},J_{zi})$ which follow usual angular momentum algebra $[J_{\alpha i}, J_{\beta i}] = \imath\, \epsilon_{{\alpha\beta\gamma},i}\, J_{\gamma i}$ and $i = 1, 2$ denotes individual top.
-Here, $\imath = \sqrt{-1}$ and the standard Levi-Civita symbol $\epsilon$ is introduced to indicate the cyclic permutation in the commutator relations.
+The first two terms represent the Hamiltonian of the individual top \cite{Haake}, and the third is the coupling between the two tops.
+This Hamiltonian is represented in terms of the angular momentum operators $\textbf{J}=(J_{xi},J_{yi},J_{zi})$ which follow usual angular momentum algebra $[J_{\alpha i}, J_{\beta i}] = i \epsilon_{{\alpha\beta\gamma},i}\, J_{\gamma i}$ and $i = 1, 2$ denotes individual top.
+The standard Levi-Civita symbol $\epsilon$ indicates the cyclic permutation in the commutator relations.
 As usual, the angular momentum operators corresponding to different tops commute, i.e., $[J_{\alpha 1}, J_{\beta 2}] = 0$, for $\alpha, \beta \in (x, y, z)$.
-We set the same spin size $j$ for both tops.
-The first term in the Hamiltonian describes the free precession of the individual top around $x$-axis with angular velocity $p_i/T$, and the second term describes torsion in the individual top about $z$-axis by an angle proportional to $J_{zi}$, where the proportionality constant $k_i$ is a dimensionless quantity.
-The second term is acting on the system in a periodic $\delta$-kicked fashion with time-period $T$, and it is responsible for the chaos in the individual top.
-The third term shows spin-spin interaction between the two tops, which also influences the system in a time-periodic $\delta$-kicked fashion with the same period $T$.
-The parameter $\varepsilon_0$ determines the interaction or coupling strength between them.
-The corresponding Floquet operator or the time-evolution operator between two consecutive kicks is:
+We set the spin size of both the tops equal to $j$.
+The first term in the Hamiltonian describes the free precession of the individual top around $x$-axis with angular velocity $\Omega_i$, and the second term describes torsion in the individual top about $z$-axis by an angle proportional to $J_{zi}$, where the proportionality constant $\kappa_i$ is a dimensionless quantity.
+The third term describes the spin-spin coupling between the two tops of strength $\varepsilon$.